virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

     - **user** - default system user with restricted permissions
 - `sayYes` *[optional]* - parameter that enables or disables the usage of **yes** utility.
 The default value is *'true'*.

 The single SSH command can be passed in a string.
-For example, executing a bash script from URL for all **Tomcat 6** nodes.
+For example, running a bash script from URL on all **Tomcat 6** nodes.
 ``` json
 {
   "cmd [tomcat6]": "curl -fsSL http://example.com/script.sh | /bin/bash -s arg1 arg2"